 The Obamas buy their rental home in Washington, D.C.

-WASHINGTON — Looks like former President Barack Obama and former first lady Michelle Obama are putting down deeper roots in Washington — after renting a house for their post-White House stint in Washington, the couple has purchased the eight-bedroom, nine-and-a-half-bath home for $8.1 million, according to property records.
+— Looks like former President Barack Obama and former first lady Michelle Obama are putting down deeper roots in Washington — after renting a house for their post-White House stint in Washington, the couple has purchased the eight-bedroom, nine-and-a-half-bath home for $8.1 million, according to property records.

 The Obamas have said they plan to remain in D.C. while their younger daughter, Sasha, finishes high school at Sidwell Friends.